PF$\Delta$: A Benchmark Dataset for Power Flow under Load, Generation, and Topology Variations: Experiments and Evaluation

 \subsubsection{Task Group 4: Performance on Close-to-Infeasible (C2I) Cases}

 Lastly, we examine model performance on close-to-infeasible (C2I) samples and the effect of including such cases in the training data.
-While \textit{CANOS-PF} achieves the lowest average error overall in Tasks 4.1 and 4.2, \textit{GNS-S} obtains the lowest C2I-specific losses across all of Task 4.
-This suggests that C2I samples are less out-of-distribution for \textit{GNS-S} than for other models.
+While \textit{CANOS-PF} achieves the lowest average error overall across all of Task 4, \textit{GNS-S} attains the lowest C2I-specific loss on Task 4.1.
+However, augmenting \textit{CANOS-PF} with approaching infeasible cases improves its performance on the C2I regime in Task 4.2.
 In contrast, \textit{PFNet} consistently performs worst on these cases, highlighting the difficulty of handling near-infeasibility through purely supervised learning.

-Interestingly, \textit{GNS-S} maintains strong performance on feasible cases even when trained only on approaching infeasible and close-to-infeasible samples (Task 4.3), whereas \textit{CANOS-PF} performance degrades slightly and \textit{PFNet} performance reduces drastically in this regime.
-This could be attributed to the physics-informed components in \textit{CANOS-PF} and \textit{GNS-S} which promote prediction of solutions that satisfy power balance equations even under extreme operating conditions.
+Interestingly, both \textit{CANOS-PF} and \textit{GNS-S} maintains strong performance on feasible cases even when trained only on approaching infeasible and close-to-infeasible samples (Task 4.3), whereas \textit{PFNet}'s performance reduces drastically in this regime.
+This could be attributed to the physics-informed components in these models which promote prediction of solutions that satisfy power balance equations even under extreme operating conditions.
 Overall, performance on C2I samples remains limited when such points are excluded from training.
-Task 4.2 improves C2I performance but at the expense of feasible-case accuracy, while Task 4.3 highlights the opposite trend, except for \textit{GNS-S}.
+Task 4.3 improves C2I performance but at the expense of feasible-case accuracy.
 These results underscore a key open challenge: designing models that reliably handle both normal and extreme operating conditions, potentially without needing C2I samples in their training sets to do so.

 In addition to experiments on tasks, we also investigate the failure modes of the models.
 Key insights we take away from our analysis are that \textit{CANOS-PF} is more consistent and stable across scenarios, while \textit{PFNet} and \textit{GNS-S} exhibit higher variability and occasional qualitatively different failure modes.
 A more detailed overview of this is provided in Appendix \ref{appendix-a13}.